-Fake IRS Letter: What Does a Real IRS Letter Look Like?
+Fake IRS Letter: How to Verify a Real IRS Notice

-Every year, the IRS sends out millions of letters to taxpayers, but unfortunately, scammers also send out millions of letters every year.
+Every year, the IRS sends out millions of letters to taxpayers – but unfortunately, so do scammers who prey on your fear of the IRS.
 How do you know if the letter you just received is real or fake?
-Should you panic because the IRS is demanding money?
-Or should you throw the letter away because it’s a scam?
+Luckily, there are several reliable methods you can use to verify whether or not an IRS letter is real.

-There are a lot of red flags that can help you determine if you’re dealing with a fake IRS letter.
+There are a lot of warning signs that can help you determine if you’re dealing with a fake IRS letter.
 When trying to decide if a notice or letter is from the IRS, keep an eye out for the following issues.

 1. You don’t think you owe any money to the IRS.

-If you don’t have a tax debt, the letter is definitely a scam.
+If you don’t have any tax debt, the letter is definitely a scam.
 Most scam letters threaten aggressive collection tactics to scare the victim into sending money to the scam artist.
-However, even if you owe a debt that you aren’t aware of, the IRS’s first letter won’t threaten collection actions.
+Even if you owe a debt that you aren’t aware of, the IRS’s first letter won’t threaten collection actions.
 Instead, it will just alert you about the balance owed and outline your payment options.
+If you’re unsure whether or not you owe the IRS money, you can log on to your IRS account to find out directly from the agency itself.

 That said, owing a tax debt doesn’t mean that your letter is real.
 Both scam artists and tax debt resolution companies look at public records of tax liens, and they often send letters to people who owe tax debts.
 If you owe money to the IRS or a state tax agency, you need to be extra cautious about the risk of scam letters.